-On October 18, The Construction Alliance will honor three pioneers of the movement to improve and empower District-based construction and commercial contracting firms at this year’s, Diversity in Construction Reception.
+On October 18, The Construction Alliance honored Jose Rodriguez, Fort Myer Construction’s President, among the three pioneers of the movement to improve and empower District-based construction and commercial contracting firms at this year’s, Diversity in Construction Gala.
 These three firms, including Fort Myer Construction Corporation, have provided opportunities for local companies to grow and prosper thanks to their successful businesses.
 The event information below is directly from The Construction Alliance, which is a coalition of four (4) organizations; Anacostia Economic Development Corporation (AEDC), Metro DC Hispanic Contractors Association (MDCHCA), National Association of Minority Contractors–Washington, DC Metropolitan Area Chapter (NAMC-WMAC) and CHOICE, a Program of the Building Trades Union.

 In his first term as Mayor of the District of Columbia, Marion Barry, Jr. made a point of insisting that any firm wishing to do business with the city have minority partners, and shepherded legislation requiring 35% of all contracts to go to minority-owned firms.
 By strengthening the Minority Business Enterprise Program, it subsequently evolved as one of the most progressive local inclusion programs in the United States, serving as a best practice model for other local and state jurisdictions.
 The program allowed District of Columbia-certified MBEs to obtain unprecedented opportunities to grow their business and achieve economic success.